 Despite getting creative with perks — like paying candidates just to show up for an interview, signing bonuses, and debt-free degrees — and raising hourly wages, many businesses are still struggling to stay open.

 So what’s going on?
 How can there be so many unemployed workers, yet so many unfilled jobs?
-A number of recent articles offered the following compelling insights that more broadly examined what’s happening in the market and contributing to the current hourly workers shortage:
+There are a few reasons:

 - Many workers are not being offered enough hours

 - At-home care is still needed

 - Candidates are holding out for higher wages

 - People are taking this opportunity to switch industries and careers